Check In Scan Logo

 • Depreciation of furniture and equipment

-Failure to comply with tax obligations may result in fines and other legal penalties.
+Failure to comply with tax obligations can result in fines and other legal penalties.
 It is essential to comply with all regulations to avoid penalties and legal problems.

 Practical Tips for Hosts